HE-TEADAL-PROJECT/asg-tool/docs/03-specifying-sfdp.md

                         type: < string | integer | number | ? >
                         example: < example value >
                         description: < string describing the property >
+                    <property2-name>: # this property (with no description) will be taken from the origin data as is
+                    ...
                     # more properties can follow

     # more enpoints can follow